 As for court art of earlier epochs, little survives, though a glimpse of the oriental splendour of the Byzantine court of Emperor Justinian can be had in the mosaic depiction of him, his wife and their retinue in the church of San Vitale in Ravenna.
 It is not until the fifteenth century, in Mantegna’s Camera degli Sposi at Mantua, that we are again allowed an unhindered gaze into court life.

 Mantua.
 Fly at c.
 8.00am (British Airways) from London Heathrow to Bologna.
 Drive to Mantua where the first four nights are spent.
-After a late lunch, visit the Ducal Palace, a vast rambling complex, the aggregate of 300 years of extravagant patronage by the Gonzaga dynasty (Mantegna’s frescoes in the Camera degli Sposi, Pisanello frescoes, Rubens altarpiece).
+After a late lunch, visit the Palazzo Ducale, a vast rambling complex, the aggregate of 300 years of extravagant patronage by the Gonzaga dynasty (Mantegna’s frescoes in the Camera degli Sposi, Pisanello frescoes, Rubens altarpiece).

 Parma, Fontanellato.
 Parma is a beautiful city; the vast Palazzo della Pilotta houses an art gallery (Correggio, Parmigianino) and an important Renaissance theatre (first proscenium arch).
 Visit the splendid Romanesque cathedral with illusionistic frescoes of a tumultuous heavenly host by Correggio.
 Also by Correggio is a sophisticated set of allegorical lunettes in grisaille surrounding a celebration of Diana as the goddess of chastity and the hunt in the Camera di S. Paolo.
 In the afternoon, visit the moated 13th-century castle in Fontanellato, seeing frescoes by Parmigianino.

 Mantua.
-After a free morning, an afternoon walk takes in the exteriors of Alberti’s centrally planned church of S. Sebastiano, and the houses that court artists Mantegna and Giulio Romano built for themselves.
+After a second visit to the Palazzo Ducale and some free time in the morning, an afternoon walk takes in the exteriors of Alberti’s centrally planned church of S. Sebastiano, and the houses that court artists Mantegna and Giulio Romano built for themselves.
 Also visit Palazzo Te, the Gonzaga summer residence and the major monument of Italian Mannerism, with lavish frescoes by Giulio Romano.

 Ferrara was the centre of the city-state ruled by the d’Este dynasty, whose court was one of the most lavish and cultured in Renaissance Italy.
 Pass the Castello Estense, a moated 15th-century stronghold, and the cathedral.
-The Palazzo Schifanoia is an Este retreat with elaborate astrological frescoes.
+The Palazzo Schifanoia (currently closed for restoration work) is an Este retreat with elaborate astrological frescoes.
+Should the Palazzo Schifanoia still be closed in 2019, the excursion to Ferrara will be replaced with an excursion to Modena, an important seat of the Este dukedom.
+The Galleria Estense houses an important collection of art with works by Boticelli, Guercino and Correggio.
 First of three nights in Ravenna.

 Ravenna, Classe.
 The last capital of the western Roman Empire and subsequently capital of Ostrogothic and Byzantine Italy, Ravenna possesses the world’s most glorious concentration of Early Christian and Byzantine mosaics.
 Visit the Basilica of S. Apollinare Nuovo with its mosaic Procession of Martyrs.
 Drive to Classe, Ravenna’s port, which was once one of the largest in the Roman world; virtually all that is left is the great Basilica di S. Apollinare.
 In the evening, there is a private visit to the Mausoleum of Galla Placidia, lined with 5th-century mosaics, and the splendid centrally planned church of S. Vitale with 6th-century mosaics of Emperor Justinian and Empress Theodora.